ADRT68/pratical-exam-2/report.md

 A latient drov the countreat and of a moself:

-Step 3.3: Report the lowest validation loss you achieved. i used Remainder 2: Layers = 7, Heads ∈ {2, 3, 5, 7},max iteration 500 due to slow pc,to produce the results,the lowest validation loss I achieved is
+Step 3.3: Report the lowest validation loss you achieved. i used Remainder 2: Layers = 7, Heads ∈ {2, 3, 5, 7},max iteration 500 due to slow pc,Adjusted 384 embd slightly to ensure divisibility by 5/7 head.,to produce the results,the lowest validation loss I achieved is